-We set off in a hard tempo, I think both of us was checking out each others capability, and after about an hour we settle into a tempo that we both were comfortable with.
-On Jan’s suggestion – he had programmed it into is Garmin Edge (he had done that several months ago, was not sure why anymore he wanted to stop at these place).
+We set off in a hard tempo, I think both of us were checking out each other’s capability, and after about an hour we settle into a tempo that we both were comfortable with.
+On Jan’s suggestion – he had programmed it into his Garmin Edge (he had done that several months ago, was not sure why anymore he wanted to stop at these places).

-I thought Denmark was flat, turned out to be hilly at least today’s ride, the weather was not good it rained most of the day, the wind was from the north east so that was good as we traveled in a south direction.
+I thought Denmark was flat, turned out to be hilly at least today’s ride, the weather was not good it rained most of the day, the wind was from the northeast so that was good as we travelled in a south direction.

 We visit the Voergaard Castle – Voergaard’s recorded history goes back to 1481.
 Behind the wide moat and the meter-thick walls, you will find Denmark’s most beautiful renaissance castle with the scariest ghost stories and finest private art collection.

 The next stop on our way was Lindholm Høje a major Viking burial site and former settlement situated to the north of and overlooking the city of Aalborg in Denmark.